 Variable: boxplot

-The boxplot tool is used to create a boxplot chart.
+The boxplot tool is used to create a box plot for a given dataset and variable.

 Example